JiyanBlack/Algorithms-Princeton-University/Week1.md

 * Data structure: an integer array from 0 to n, indexes represent the ith point, the points that are connected share the same value.
 * Find connectivity: check if p and q index have the same id value.
 * Implementation:
-  1. union(p,q) --> change the first one to match the second one.
+  1. union(p,q) --> change the all elements in the p group to match the second one.
 Change p's value to q.